AyobamiMasterpiece/Notex/README.md

 📝 **Create Notes**: Easily jot down your thoughts, ideas, and reminders with Notex's intuitive note creation feature.
 Whether it's a quick memo or a detailed journal entry, Notex has you covered.

 👀 **View Notes**: Access your notes anytime, anywhere, and stay organized with Notex's streamlined note viewing capabilities.
 Never lose track of important information again!

+✏️ **Edit Notes**: Need to make changes to your existing notes?
+Notex allows you to effortlessly edit and revise your notes, ensuring your information is always up-to-date and accurate.

 🗑️ **Delete Notes**: Need to declutter your notes?
 Notex allows you to effortlessly delete unwanted notes, keeping your workspace tidy and clutter-free.